Life between the bridges

 Life between the bridges: island life close to the city

-IJburg was designed to be a diverse and mixed district for people from all walks of life.
-Future residents were invited to design their own homes, creating an heterogenous array of architectural styles and a varied urban landscape that is uncommon for a neighborhood that was built from scratch.
-In the beginning IJburg was very much a pioneering neighborhood, where the lack of facilities also fostered a strong sense of community and the feeling of opportunities.
-Over the years it organically developed into a vibrant and active area where people enjoy the unique advantages of living on an island, while also being close to the city center: you can jump in the IJmeer for an early morning swim, and later use one of the many bridges for your quick commute into the city.
+IJburg is designed to be a diverse and mixed district for people from all walks of life.
+Residents are invited to design their own homes, creating an heterogenous array of architectural styles and a varied urban landscape that is uncommon for a neighborhood that was built from scratch.
+Over the years it organically developed into a vibrant and active neighborhood where people enjoy the unique advantages of living on an island, while also being close to the city center.
+You can jump in the IJmeer for an early morning swim, and later use one of the many bridges for your quick commute into the city.

 Jan Benthem, founding partner at Benthem Crouwel Architects and lead architect of the design team for the Buitenwater bridges, was one of those pioneers who built his own floating house on IJburg.
 “Living so close to the water is really an extraordinary experience”, he says.
 “The light is completely different, with the sunlight that bounces off the water surface.
 And there are always these wide vistas and uninterrupted views of the sky.
 People here really experience living near the water as a gateway to freedom.”